Contents Cleanup After a Disaster

 2. Retrieve Safety Gear and Supplies

-After you have identified any potential hazards in and around your property, you can prepare for the cleanup process.
+After identifying any potential hazards in and around your property, you can prepare for the cleanup process.
 Retrieve the safety gear and supplies you will need to perform the contents cleanup.

 This step is also the time to retrieve your family’s emergency kit if you have one.
 Supplies such as flashlights, water and food reserves and prescription medications are essential to have nearby, so they are available when needed.